Autumn call is now closed – thank you to all who applied!

 What we look for

 Successful candidates should have previous experience in machine learning, statistics, artificial intelligence, in another relevant field, demonstrated by success in related studies and ideally also by some publication record.
 For the candidates applying for positions in applied research areas, relevant experience and expertise in the application area are valued in the evaluation.
 Other merits demonstrating suitability for a researcher position can also be considered.
 Candidates should hold (or shortly receive) a Master’s degree in computer science, statistics, electrical engineering, mathematics, relevant application area or in another relevant field.
-The degree should preferably be completed before the start of the employment.
+The degree should be completed before the start of the employment.

 The positions require the ability to work both independently and as part of a team in a highly collaborative and interdisciplinary environment.
 The primary working language in the joint program activities is English, so good written and oral command of English is required (see details in FAQ).